-If you’re looking to upgrade the flight controller in your existing toy, or looking to build your own FPV quad with micro brushed motors, the Microsciky 32 board is probably your best option.
-Really convenient FC, lightweight, powerful built-in bushed ESC’s, DSM2 and open-source Cleanflight support.
+If you’re looking to upgrade the flight controller in your existing toy, or looking to build your own FPV quad with micro brushed motors, the Microsciky 32 board (STM32 32-bit ARM Cortex MCU) is probably your best option.
+Really convenient FC, lightweight, powerful built-in brushed ESC’s, DSM2 and open-source Cleanflight support.
 Takes a little while to setup correctly, but them flies great.

 Brushed Motor have only two wire control , are low cost , simple and inexpensive control electronics.
-Most all of the small toy-grade quadcopters are brush as brushless are usually much larger and heavier so not available on micro and nano sized machines.
+Most all of the small toy-grade quadcopters are brush type.
+The other type of motor is the brushless, way more powerful and the used one in professional drones, that does not mean that it is necessarily better.
+Brushless are usually also larger and heavier so not available on micro and nano sized machines.

 Toy grade quadcopter often have closed controller with very limited performance designed for kids and novice pilots.
 Would not it be great to have the advantages of brushed motors in a real fast race drone?
 With Micro Scisky you could run open source Cleanflight (same as pro race drones) in a small but really capable quadcopter.
 Brushed quadcopters are fun to fly indoors with lightweight setups.
 Acrobatic indoor LOS flyers often use 6mm and 7mm brushed motors.
 The larger 8.5mm brushed motors are well suited for carrying FPV gear.